 On June 16, 2014, Florida Governor Rick Scott signed SB 1030 into law, which allows the use of non-smoked cannabis oil that is less than 0.8% THC and more than 10% cannabidiol by certain patients with cancer, chronic seizures, or severe muscle spasms.

-On May 30, 2014, Iowa Governor Terry Branstad signed SF 2360 into law, saying "This bill received tremendous support and truly shows the power of people talking to their legislators and to their governor about important issues to them, to their families and to their children."
+On May 30, 2014, Iowa Governor Terry Branstad signed SF 2360 into law.
 The bill allows the possession or use of cannabidiol that has less than 3% tetrahydrocannabinol [THC] for the treatment of intractable epilepsy with the written recommendation of a neurologist.
 The bill states that the cannabidiol must be obtained from an out-of-state source and "recommended for oral or transdermal administration" (non-smoked).
+Smokable forms of marijuana are not allowed.
+Legal products may include oils, creams, capsules and suppositories.

 On Apr.
 10, 2014, Kentucky Governor Steve Beshear signed SB 124 .
 The law excludes from the definition of marijuana the "substance cannabidiol, when transferred, dispensed, or administered pursuant to the written order of a physician practicing at a hospital or associated clinic affiliated with a Kentucky public university having a college or school of medicine."